ADVENTURE HIKES AND CANYONEERING© Christopher Earls Brennen

 You should reach this point about 4.5hrs from the start.
 It is an idyllic place to stop for lunch and a swim.
 Few people ever manage to penetrate this far into the wilderness and so it remains a special place.

 The remaining short section of Tar Canyon between the big waterfall and Sespe Creek is slow going, consisting of an accummulation of huge boulders.
 Initially it is easiest to stay as far right as possible.
 Closer to the Sespe, a number of old dry channels of Tar Creek will become evident on the right.
 We followed a small dry channel in the middle that allowed us to reach the Sespe fairly easily.
-You should arrive at this junction with the Sespe (elevation 1280ft) about 5hr 45min from the trailhead having travelled only about 3.7mi in that time.
+You should arrive at this junction with the Sespe (at 34o29.49'N 118o56.60'W and elevation 1280ft) about 5hr 45min from the trailhead having travelled only about 3.7mi in that time.
 At this point the two options proceed in different directions.

 To find the trail back to the start, proceed right up the Sespe.
 There is no need to cross the river, because you can find your way around and over the few huge boulders you encounter on the west side.
 After just 15min you will come to several unofficial campsites on the right bank of the river, with sandy areas for bedding down and substantial fire rings.
 Large swimming holes nearby make this an attractive spot to spend the night.

-The trail back to the start begins immediately behind these campsites and is marked by several ducks.
+The trail back to the start begins immediately behind these campsites at 34o29.52'N 118o56.68'W and is marked by several ducks.
 It follows the route of an old road built to service the long gone oilwells along this part of the Sespe.
 Above the river, there are two long traverses first to the left and then back to the right.
 This brings you to a steep section littered with rockfalls before you go through a cutting in a projecting ridge.
 Just before the cutting there is a good but partial view of the big waterfall in Tar Creek.
 Beyond the cutting the trail climbs and then descends to the Tar Creek crossing that you passed earlier in the hike.
-It should take 1hr 45min to climb the 3.1mi from the Sespe to the Tar Creek crossing and another 1hr to hike the 2.5mi back to the trailhead.
+It should take 1hr 45min to climb the 3.1mi from the Sespe to the Tar Creek crossing (at 34o29.41'N 118o55.70'W) and another 1hr to hike the 2.5mi back to the trailhead.

 The junction of Tar Creek with the Sespe is a broad gravel flat and you should cross the river to begin your progress downstream along Sespe Creek.
 Just below the junction, the going deteriorates dramatically and you enter a particularly difficult section with huge, purple boulders blocking the way at every turn.
 We made our way down on the right but this involved much route finding and some swimming.
 A large red cliff on the left marks this section and, once past this cliff, the way gets progressively easier.
 About a mile downstream, it is possible to make significantly faster progress by crossing and recrossing the river, travelling on the flatter benches and avoiding the fields of large boulders.
 Here, in many places you will see tar ouzing out of the ground or out of the side of the canyon and forming films of oil on the surface of the pools.
 This region was the site of some of the first oil wells in California and traces of those efforts still remain.
 About two miles downstream of the Tar/Sespe junction is a fair sized lake and from there to Devil's Gate it is easiest to travel on the right.

-The last major obstacle on this adventure is Devil's Gate, a narrow restriction in Sespe Canyon.
-If you are in doubt about recognizing Devil's Gate, watch for a large tributary, called Coldwater Canyon, that enters on the right.
+The last major obstacle on this adventure is Devil's Gate, a narrow restriction in Sespe Canyon at 34o27.81'N 118o56.62'W. If you are in doubt about recognizing Devil's Gate, watch for a large tributary, called Coldwater Canyon, that enters on the right.
 The sediment carried into the Sespe by the Coldwater has created a large gravel bench just upstream of Devil's Gate.
 You should reach the junction with the Coldwater (elevation 850ft) about 8.5hr from the start having travelled 5.7mi in that time.
 About 100yds past the Coldwater, stay to the right as the canyon walls begin to steepen and close in.
 To find the use-trail through Devil's Gate high up on the right wall, it is necessary to climb the steep, rocky slope just before entering the Gate.
 There is a trail of ducks along this route; if you can find them, follow them.
 The trail becomes much more distinct once you have climbed the first rocky slope.
 It then follows the general route of the old road through Devil's Gate, built to service the oil wells mentioned earlier.
 Only vestiges of this road remain but the trail is not too difficult to follow and descends to the river downstream of the Gate.
 Incidentally, the large quantities of driftwood scattered along the trail throughout the Gate must have been deposited by an awesome flood some years ago.

 Another large drainage, Pine Canyon, enters from the right just downstream of Devil's Gate and, at this point, it is wise to find one of the many use-trails along the broad flat bench to the right of the river.
 This allows rapid progress.
 Then, just after the canyon turns to the right, cross over to the left side until you reach the small, man-made reservoir that signals the fact that you are close to the end.
 Just downstream of the reservoir you may choose to follow the dirt road on a bench on the right.
 This passes some private property and may require you to negotiate a locked gate just beyond a house on the left side of the road.
-Just past the gate the road divides.
-Follow the left fork that descends to the river.
-Then hike along the river for about 400yds to a place where two large cables in white plastic tubes are strung overhead across the river.
+Just past the gate the road divides at about 34o27.21'N 118o55.52'W. Follow the left fork that descends to the river.
+Then hike along the river for about 400yds to 34o26.89'N 118o55.61'W to a place where two large cables in white plastic tubes are strung overhead across the river.
 If you climb the left bank about 20yds downstream of these cables, cross a narrow open field or citrus grove and climb another steep bank you will be in the citrus grove that is the very last part of this hike.
-Travel along the north side of this citrus grove back to the first vehicle and the end of the adventure (elevation 675ft).
+Travel along the north side of this citrus grove back to the first vehicle and the end of the adventure at 34o26.91'N 118o55.35'W (elevation 675ft).
 It should take a total of about 10hrs to cover the 7.6mi of option two.

 Last updated 4/10/03.